• Skip to primary navigation

 • Corn is a real hit with children, I find all kids love it, and it's a great way of adding to their 5-a-day.

 • Love easy veggie sides?
-Have you tried these other popular recipes from the Family Food Kitchen:
+Have you tried these other popular recipes?

 • Easy Cheesy Smashed Potatoes